kaigelee/SANet/README.md

 ## Demos

-A demo of the segmentation performance of our proposed SANets: Predictions of SANet-100 (top) and SANet-50 (bottom).
+A demo of the segmentation performance of our proposed SANets: Predictions of SANet-100 (left) and SANet-50 (right).
 <p align="center">
   <img src="figs/video1_all.gif" alt="Cityscapes" width="800"/></br>
   <span align="center">Cityscapes Stuttgart demo video #1</span>